cr3w000/RPI_Pico_Temp_Alarm/README.md

-## mlx90640 RPI Pico
+## RPI Pico Temp Alarm

+This project provides a simple measurements of temperature on various places in object and raises alarm when any point exceeds set threshold.

-This project provides a driver for communication between a raspberry pi pico and an mlx90640 thermal sensor.
+Using VianPatel/mlx90640-RPI-Pico driver for communication between a raspberry pi pico and an mlx90640 thermal sensor.

 The api can be found in the `include` and `src` folders.